-We've made major updates to the way Outlook for Windows connects to and updates shared calendars.
-These improvements are available for Outlook 365 customers to preview with the latest Monthly Enterprise Channel or Current Channel update, and Semi-Annual Enterprise Channel update starting with version 2008.
+We have made major updates to improve the way Outlook for Windows connects to and updates shared calendars.
+These improvements are available for Outlook 365 customers with the latest Monthly Enterprise Channel, Current Channel, or Semi-Annual Enterprise Channel update.

 This article provides details about how to turn on and turn off these shared calendar improvements in Outlook for Windows.

-For technical details about what's changing with calendar sharing in Exchange Online or other Outlook applications, see Calendar Sharing in Microsoft 365.
+For technical details about what is changing with calendar sharing in Exchange Online or other Outlook applications, see Calendar Sharing in Microsoft 365.

 Turn on shared calendar updates

-We have introduced a new option in the Exchange Account Settings dialog: Turn on shared calendar improvements (preview).
+We have introduced a new option in the Exchange Account Settings dialog: Turn on shared calendar improvements.